Dance Dance Revolution DVD Game: Reception

 Dance Dance Revolution DVD Game was released in 2006 for the North American (NTSC) market and in 2007 for the UK and Australian (PAL) markets.
 Since its release, sales were lackluster despite earning the National Parenting Center's "Seal of Approval."
 GameSetWatch's Simon Carless anecdotally suggests that when a player learns that the game mat doesn't have any connection to the DVD player, "a little piece inside of him die[s]."
-Kotaku's Brian Ashcraft emphatically denounced the product as "not a game."
+Kotakus Brian Ashcraft emphatically denounced the product as "not a game."
 Due to its membership in Konami's Dance Dance Revolution series, however, it has been purchased by collectors and investors speculating on future collectible value.